2022 Oregon Ballot Measure 112

-Oregon Ballot Measure 112, the Remove Slavery as Punishment for Crime from Constitution Amendment, is an amendment to the Constitution of Oregon passed as part of the 2022 Oregon elections.
+Oregon Ballot Measure 112, the Remove Slavery as Punishment for Crime from Constitution Amendment, is a legislatively-referred amendment to the Constitution of Oregon passed as part of the 2022 Oregon elections.
 The measure removes the penal exception clause, a loophole where slavery and involuntary servitude are legal within the state as punishment for a crime.
 It adds language authorizing Oregon courts and probation or parole agencies to order a person convicted of a crime to engage in education, counseling, treatment, community service, or other alternatives to incarceration, as part of sentencing for the crime.

 Four other states—Alabama, Louisiana, Tennessee, and Vermont—considered similar amendments at the same time as Oregon (passed by all except Louisiana), and three states (Colorado, Nebraska and Utah) had previously voted to remove similar language.

 History

-The project to promote the amendment was called Oregons Against Slavery and Involuntary Servitude, or OASIS.
-Jordan Schott, a Willamette University College of Law student, initially conceived the project in 2020 during a criminal justice reform class taught by Melissa Buis Michaux, where she met with inmate class facilitator Anthony Pickens and other inmates at the Oregon State Penitentiary (OSP) to understand their needs and the workings of the prison system.
-The partnership initially included Schott, Buis Michaux, former Willamette University Law students Niki Kates and Riley Burton, and members of Uhuru Sasa, an African American cultural club at OSP, whose members were actively involved and came up with the name for the project.
+The project to promote the amendment was called Oregonians Against Slavery and Involuntary Servitude, or OASIS.
+Jordan Schott, a Willamette University student, initially conceived the project in 2020 during a criminal justice reform class taught by Professor Melissa Buis, where she met with incarcerated class facilitators Anthony Pickens, Theron Hall, and other adults in custody at the Oregon State Penitentiary (OSP) to understand their needs and the workings of the prison system.
+The partnership initially included Schott, Buis, former Willamette University students Niki Kates and Riley Burton, and members of Uhuru Sasa, an African American cultural club at OSP, whose members were actively involved and came up with the name for the project.
 Anthony Pickens was president of Uhuru Sasa at the project's outset, and continued his involvement in OASIS after he received a pardon from Governor Kate Brown and was released from prison in October 2021.

 OASIS met regularly, crafted a bill, and lobbied for the Oregon Legislature to approve it for appearance on the ballot.
 Its chief sponsors were senators James Manning Jr., Lew Frederick, and Rob Wagner.
 After receiving feedback and concerns that the bill might disrupt existing voluntary work and education programs, OASIS members modified the language to explicitly allow voluntary work and education programs and other programs as alternatives to incarceration or fines.
 In June 2022, the updated bill returned to the Legislature, who voted to approve its appearance on the ballot that November.
 OASIS then created a PAC called Oregonians United to End Slavery to raise funds and educate the public about the measure.
 Angela Martin was the campaign director.